Indirect Heating of Extruders

 An Extruder is a motor-driven screw inside a tube or barrel.
 Various raw materials, such as plastic compounds, are fed into the extruder.
 The outside of the barrel is a hollow jacket through which a hot fluid can be circulated in order to melt the material inside the barrel.
-The screw actions moves the material through the barrel and helps blend it together.
-The plastic mixture is forces through a device on the end of the barrel that shapes the material into a desired form.
+The screw action moves the material through the barrel and helps blend it together.
+The plastic mixture is forced through a device on the end of the barrel that shapes the material into the desired form.

 For mixing, blending, shaping a variety of materials, Extruders are used in the manufacture of chemicals, blending materials for fibers, and producing plastics/rubbers to make products like straws and tubing.

 Designing a thermal fluid system for an Extruder application requires the following process information:

 - The circulating pump for the HEAT system is based on the design of the barrel jacket, through which the heat transfer medium will flow.

 - If the flow rate and pressure drop through the barrel is not specified, a detailed design drawing can be used to determine the correct flow rate and pump design for the system.

 - The number and sizes of the jacket connection ports is important